anak10thn/anak10thn.github.io/_posts/2024-09-23-audio-processing.md

 - **Resampling**: $x\left(\frac{n \cdot F_s}{F_d}\right)$
 - **PCM Conversion**: $\text{round}(x(t) \times 32767)$

-## Implementation with Node.js and FFmpeg
+## Implementation with Node.js, wav, and sox-audio

-Now, let's see how we can implement this process using Node.js and the `ffmpeg` library.
-We'll use the `fluent-ffmpeg` package to handle the audio processing.
+Now, let's see how we can implement this process using Node.js and the wav and sox-audio libraries.

 ### Prerequisites